 Productivity comes with reducing the complexity of programming.
 However, highly parallel computing on multiple processing elements does not make it simpler.
 Automatic Transactional Memory introduces query-oriented programming for writing highly parallel programs with intrinsic parallelism.
 Query-oriented programming not only increases programming productivity but also reduces costs of program maintenance and enhancements.

 Software and hardware evolve on different life-cycles.
 Hardware engineers continue innovating to make hardware smaller, faster and more energy efficient.
 Business applications, on the other hand, align with their businesses.
 Software portability increases business value of a program as long-term investment.
-TEF decouples application logic of a program from system logic for an underlying computing platform; thus, the two can vary independently.
+APC decouples application logic of a program from system logic for an underlying computing platform; thus, the two can vary independently.